How Medications Can Affect Laboratory Test Results

 - Blood samples collected for studies, such as D-dimer, platelet count, APTT, fibrinogen, and prothrombin time, should be moved to the lab within four hours after collecting it.

 - Fecal samples for culture should transit preferably to the lab within four hours.

 - Samples for semen for fertility testing must be stored at body temperature by the patient, for example, by storing in the clothing pocket and transported to the lab within one hour.

-Lab me is a smart application which can interpret your blood results to predict diseases in future and spot your trouble early on.
+Lab me is a smart application which can order your test rsults from home, interpret your blood results to predict diseases in future and spot your trouble early on.
 You can understand your lab work, compare the same to last tests, and share with your other friends and doctors.
-Along with it, you can easily get second opinions from medical doctors with one click.

 With Lab me, you never need to wonder what those confusing letters and numbers mean.
 You can easily track your blood work in no time and compare it with other tests and understand results easily.
 This application works smoothly to provide quick and accurate information to help your doctor suggest the right dosage without wondering.
 You can completely remove the guesswork of your treatment as it is helpful to both patients and doctors.